gautamrekolan/PennBook/README.markdown

 * Following other Users
 * Dynamic newsfeed on Home page
 * List of current online followers
-* Network visualization
+* Network visualization (using javascript library)
+    The graph shows users you are following 2 levels deep.
+    This means that you can see your friends' friends, but not beyond that.
+    Users with the same affiliation as you will also show up in the graph (in red).
-* Ability to follow users
+* Ability to follow users (asymmetric 'friending' model)
 * Abilitiy to posts on other's walls
 * Persistent sessions
 * User directory with search
-* Ability to delete posts and comments
+* Ability to delete your own posts and comments

 Extra Credit claimed
 --------------------
-* ???

 Source Files